genomicepidemiology/flankophile/README.md

 **1_abricate**

-Contains one directory per input fasta.
-This directory can be deleted if you are entirely done with the analysis, but keep it if you may want to rerun the analysis later.
+This directory can be deleted if you are entirely done with the analysis, but keep it if you may want to rerun the data with different parameters as this will save time.

 **2_filter_gene_observations**